Facts About the Sun Valley Summer Symphony

 - The Sun Valley Summer Symphony, founded in 1985, is the largest privately funded free-admission orchestra in America.

-- The symphony consists of 114 musicians from major orchestras across the country and Canada, including those in New York, Los Angeles, San Francisco, Cleveland, Houston, Toronto, Pittsburgh and St. Louis.
+- The symphony consists of over 100 musicians from major orchestras across the United States and Canada, including those in New York, Los Angeles, San Francisco, Cleveland, Houston, Toronto, Pittsburgh and St. Louis.

 - Guest artists have included Itzhak Perlman, Emanuel Ax, Joshua Bell, Renée Fleming, Yefim Bronfman, Thomas Hampson, James Ehnes, Jean-Yves Thibaudet, Audra McDonald, Yuja Wang and Deborah Voigt.

 - The 2017 season is Alasdair Neale’s 23rd season as Music Director.
 Maestro Neale is the second music director, following Dr. Carl Eberl who founded the festival with 22 musicians.

 - More than 50,000 people attend Sun Valley Summer Symphony concerts and events each year.
 Orchestra concerts have an average audience of approximately 4,000.
 The largest single audience is estimated at 9,000 for Blockbuster Film Scores in 2016.